mulugithub/Portfolio/README.md

 # 📖 [My Portfolio] <a name="about-project"></a>

-**[My Portfolio]** is a responsive website that shows the header section, headline section, works section, and about me section of a page, and to setup a mobile-first application.
+**[My Portfolio]** is a responsive website that shows the header section, headline section, works section, and about me section of a page, contact form and to setup a mobile-first application.

 ## 🛠 Built With <a name="built-with"></a>